Some half a million years ago, Peking man lived in Zhoukoudian, in the southwestern suburbs of Beijing. The climate of

-of that time was warmer and more humid than it is today.
-Forests and lakes in the area supported large numbers of
+that time was warmer and more humid than it is today.
+Forests and lakes in the area supported large numbers of living

-living creatures.
-The fossil remains of Peking man, his stone tools and evidence of use of fire, as well as later tools
+creatures.
+The fossil remains of Peking man, his stone tools and evidence of use of fire, as well as later tools of 18,000

-of 18,000 years ago, bone needles and article of adornment from the age of Upper Cave Man are the earliest cultural
+years ago, bone needles and article of adornment from the age of Upper Cave Man are the earliest cultural relics on

 Some four to five thousand years ago, settlements to the southwest of Beijing were thriving on basic agriculture and

-in the ¡°wilderness of the prefecture of Zhuo.¡±Zhuolu, a town west of present-day Beijing, is perhaps the site of the
+the ¡°wilderness of the prefecture of Zhuo.¡±Zhuolu, a town west of present-day Beijing, is perhaps the site of the first

-first metropolis in the area.
-Yellow Emperor¡¯s successor, Emperor Yao, was said to have established a legendary
+metropolis in the area.
+Yellow Emperor¡¯s successor, Emperor Yao, was said to have established a legendary capital

-making the city of Ji his new capital.
-The approximate location was north of Guang¡¯ anmen Gate in present¨Cday
+the city of Ji his new capital.
+The approximate location was north of Guang¡¯ anmen Gate in present¨Cday Beijing near

 Early in the third century BC, the first Emperor of Qin (Qin Shi Huang) set about conquering six states and unifying